 :: Using a Whole Raw Chicken ::

-Since antibiotic free, vegetarian fed, humanely raised chicken is so expensive I typically buy the whole chickens to save a good deal of money.
+Since hormone and antibiotic-free chicken is so expensive I typically buy the whole chickens to save a good deal of money.
 (Boneless, skinless chicken breasts are the most expensive cut).
 With the help of my mom (I am still learning so she oversees!)
 I cut up the chicken into pieces – legs, thighs, breasts, wings).
 Sadly, my family is a white meat chicken family.
 I have learned to use the thigh meat in casseroles, tacos, or other dishes with heavy sauces or ways to camouflage it.
 I save the skin, backbones, and legs to make chicken stock.
 Note: You can totally make chicken stock minus the legs and use the legs for something else, I just don’t use them for our main meals.

 Place all of the raw chicken in the crockpot and cover with water.
 You can also throw in a few celery stalks, an onion, and some carrots to flavor the stock if you want to.
 (I don’t always do this but if I have some carrots and/or celery a little past their prime but still usable I’ll throw them in with an onion).
 Cook for at least 4 hours.